ulassakin/NanoTrack/README.md

 ### 2. Swap detect.py
 - Swap the detect.py file provided in this repository with the detect.py file that is inside the edgeyolo folder.
 This is a customized inference script.

-### 3. Download the VisDrone fine-tuned EdgeYOLO model from the releases
+### 3. Download the VisDrone fine-tuned EdgeYOLO-S model from the releases
 -Put it to the edgeyolo folder.

 ## Usage